parallel-constitution/parallel-constitution.github.io/notes/journal-theo.md

-2017-09-17
+## 2017-09-17

+### Draft of of home page
 What is the difference between right and wrong?
 How do you tell the difference between good and evil?

-_Haveing odd numbers is more elegant.
+_Having odd numbers is a more elegant writing style.
 What is is a good third sentence?_

 * How do you decide if you are _pro_ or _con_ on an issue:
-*Are you positive or negative?
+* Are you positive or negative?

 There have been, are, and will be many suitable, just and good answers to these questions.
-Each answer is different.
-Even when answers appear to be identical, they differ because of the varying contents that gave rise to that answer in its particular time, place and _milieau_.
+Every answer is different.
+Even when answers appear to be identical, they differ because of the varying context that gave rise to that answer in its particular time, place and _milieau_.

 Parallel Constitution is a place where you may find, compare and contrast the many different questions and answers.
 You may use this input to help you determine a good response for the questions of different eras, locations or social organizations.